What’s the goal of Seaglass Village?

 Q: Where are we in the process of developing Seaglass Village?

 A: Despite the pandemic, we continue to speak to community groups, individuals and service providers to build the foundation for the Village.
-Our goal is to launch the Seaglass Village in early 2021 with at least 30 Members and 30 Volunteers.
+Our goal is to launch the Seaglass Village mid 2021 with at least 30 Members and 30 Volunteers.